 Do we track your behavior on our website?

-No, we use Plausible Analytics tools that do not collect information about your activity on our website.
+No, we do not conduct any personal behavioral tracking activities on our website.
+We use Plausible Analytics tools that do not collect information about your activity on our website.
 We collect only some anonymous usage data for statistical purposes.
 The goal is to track overall trends in our website traffic, it is not to track individual visitors.
 All the data is in aggregate only.
 No personal data is collected.

 Do we target advertising to you?